Zamiell/stardew-valley/Min-Max_Guide.md

 ### Spring 1

 * Chop 50 wood, make a Chest, place it next to the house.
 (Don't hoe anything yet.)
+  * Only chop down Maple and Pine trees, not Oak trees.
+The only reason you should be chopping down an Oak tree is if it is directly blocking where your crops will go.
+(We will use them to farm as many Acorns as possible for later on in the run.)
   * Do not chop the stumps; only chop a tree until it falls, then move on to the next one.
 (It yields more wood and more foraging XP to do it this way.)
-  * Make sure to pause the game when the tree falling animation is playing.
-This prevents in-game time from passing, but the falling animation will still complete.
+  * As soon as a tree starts to fall, walk towards where the wood will spawn and immediately pause the game.
+This prevents in-game time from passing, but the tree falling animation will still complete.
 Additionally, all of the wood will automatically be collected by the player while the game is still paused.
-You should use this strategy whenever you are chopping trees and not bothering to kill the stumps.
+(You should use this strategy whenever you are chopping trees and not bothering to kill the stumps.)
-  * Only chop down Maple and Pine trees, not Oak trees.
-The only reason you should be chopping down an Oak tree is if it is directly blocking where your crops will go.
-(We will use them to farm as many Acorns as possible for later on in the run.)
 * Put everything in the chest except for Axe + Pickaxe + Scythe + Hoe.
 * Head out the north end of your farm and go through the entire map, doing three things:
   1) Digging worms (artifact spots).
 Once you have one artifact, you can stop looking.
 If you get one, immediately donate it to the Museum for 250g.